SSIS – An Inside View Part 1

 This article is part 1 of a 4 part series that explores the internals of SQL Server Integration Services (SSIS).

 The last article discussed advanced features and properties of SSIS; namely Event Logging, Event Handlers, Transaction Support, Checkpoint Restart-ability and SSIS validation process.
 This article, will discuss SSIS architecture, SSIS buffer management, types of transformation, execution tree and parallel processing.
 Comprension of these things will enhance understanding of the internals of SSI.
 For troubleshooting SSIS issues, especially performance issues, exceptions, etc; it is important to understand some high level concepts with respect to SSIS architecture.
+Note:

 This article, where reference is made to “SSIS 2008” it indicates the SSIS version with SQL Server 2008 whereas “SSIS 2005” indicates the SSIS version with SQL Server 2005.